anthony-urbina/coqinu-pay/apps/web/README.md

    cp .env.example .env
    ```

-   Change the example env values to your own
+   Change the example env values to your own.
+If you are testing the extension locally be sure to update the `CRHOME_EXTENSION_ID` env to the YOUR chrome extension id found in extension settings or else it will not be able to make requests to the web app.
+OR just change the base url of the api requests to localhost:3000 if you are running the web app locally.

 3. **Install Dependencies**